The spectrum of the Poincar{\'e} operator in an ellipsoid: Introduction

 In this paper, we aim to better understand the properties of the inertial-mode spectrum in ellipsoids.
 We first prove, using another mathematical route, that the inertial-mode spectrum is pure point with polynomial eigenvectors.
 The same result was initially proved in axisymmetric cases \cite{De}, and recently extended to triaxial geometries \cite{B-R,ivers2017enumeration}.
 Then, we present new mathematical results on the asymptotic behaviour of the pure point spectrum in triaxial ellipsoids, which are successfully validated against numerical computations.
+Note that the methods presented in this work can be extended to two-dimensional \cite{CdV-Li} or three-dimensional \cite{vidal2024igw,CdV-Vi-2} internal gravity waves.